2010–11 Loyola Ramblers men's basketball team

 The 2010–11 Loyola Ramblers men's basketball team represented Loyola University Chicago in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Jim Whitesell.
 The Ramblers play edtheir home games at the Joseph J. Gentile Center and were members of the Horizon League.
-They finished the season 16–15, 7–11 in Horizon League play and lost in the first round of the 2011 Horizon League men's basketball tournament to Detroit.
+They finished the season 16–15, 7–11 in Horizon League play.
+The Ramblers lost in the first round of the 2011 Horizon League men's basketball tournament to Detroit.